What if we told you that PPC in the travel industry doesn’t have to be expensive!

 It is important to use:

-- Sitelinks extensions – by adding relevant links to deeper pages in your website.
+By adding relevant links to deeper pages in your website.

-- Call extensions – obviously a click to call functionality which is really working better in mobile ads.
 Note: Enable the extensions when your sales team is there to pick up the phone.
 You don’t want to waste clicks.

 Review your extensions every month or so and optimise accordingly.

 A key factor that impacts Travel PPC industry is seasonality.

 Of course, this depends on the destination and the type of holidays.